 - Define what constitutes likelihood, such as how often the hazard/risk has been seen in the company/industry, expectations of happening again with current risk controls, etc., for each level of likelihood.

-SMS programs use risk matrices – usually a 5x5 one.
-Each level of severity and likelihood should have specific “markers.”
+Each level of severity and likelihood should have specific “markers” to represent the different gradation between probability and severity axes.
 For example, level 3 severity might be defined by having:

 - Major injury;

 - < $250k damages;

 - Localized environmental effects;